Not sure if WaveMAX Laundry is right for you?

 Potential Mitigations

-• Your attorney should explain the specific protections offered by any state-mandated surety bond or escrow account.
+• Your franchise attorney should explain the practical protections and any limitations associated with the state-mandated surety bonds or escrow accounts.

 High Franchisee Turnover